 1965 Elizabeth Allen plays a lonely woman desperate for love and wondering, Do I Hear a Waltz?.
 Richard Rodgers and Stephen Sondheim provide music and lyrics for Arthur Laurents' adaptation of his play, The Time of the Cuckoo.
 Sergio Franchi is the married man who comes into her life.
-There will be 220 performances.
+There are 220 performances.

-2010 Australian drag comedienne Dame Edna Everage joins forces with cabaret singer Michael Feinstein for All About Me at the Henry Miller's Theatre.
+2010 Australian drag comedian Dame Edna Everage joins forces with cabaret singer Michael Feinstein for All About Me at the Henry Miller's Theatre.
 An odd-couple semi-vaudeville/semi-musical about their lives and careers, the show features a script by Christopher Durang, and staging by Casey Nicolaw.

-2012 Ulu Grosbard, a Belgian-born American stage director who brought a naturalistic touch, intelligence, a low profile and unending patience to the Broadway premieres of The Subject Was Roses, American Buffalo and The Price, dies at age 83.
+2012 Ulu Grosbard, a Belgian-born American stage director who brought a naturalistic touch, intelligence, a low profile, and unending patience to the Broadway premieres of The Subject Was Roses, American Buffalo, and The Price, dies at age 83.

 2014 Angela Lansbury opens in Noël Coward's Blithe Spirit at the West End's Gielgud Theatre, marking her first London stage appearance in nearly 40 years.
 Lansbury reprises the role of Madame Arcati that she previously played in a Tony-winning performance on Broadway in 2009.